Igalia/wpewebkit.org/learn/index.md

 * A web developer who is looking to understand [the basics about what an embedded browser is?](what-is-embedded.html)
 * Interested in all of the various ways you can get [started actually using and exploring WPE](explore-wpe.html)
 * Interested in learning more about [the architecture of WPE](/about/architecture.html)
+* An experienced embedded developer ready to [build and tune WPE](/about/build-and-tune.html)

 ## See WPE In Action...
 <div class="container text-center my-auto" style="display:grid;grid-template-columns: 1fr 1fr;grid-gap: 2rem;text-align: center;">